Welcome to Armona Island

 Armona Island has a “main street” that starts at the ferry dock and is only a few buildings long, before giving way to houses and the occational shop or café.
 All motor traffic is prohibited (aside from occational service vehicles belonging to the Park), so you’ll share the small paved lane with other people on foot, a few bicylces, scooters and skates–mostly belonging to children.
 Since you leave the crowds and hotels behind you in Olhão, the island is the perfect place to relax, and–in the morning and evenings–the beaches will be practically deserted, even in the summer.

 Pack light.
 Dress is casual in the Algarve.
 But bring a light sweater/sweatshirt–the evenings can be cool and breezy, even in August.

-There are 4-5 cafés/restaurants and two small grocers on the island itself.
-At least one of each will be open every day.
 Every morning except Sunday, Olhão has a bountiful indoor market at the foot of the ferry terminal: fish, fruit, meats, pastries, nuts, flowers… this is the largest market in the Algarve.
 If you can’t find what you want at the market, a major grocery store (Pingo Doce) is one block from the ferry dock.
 Olhão also has a nice selection of restaurants and cafés.

 What to do…

 …on the island?